-Among adults in the Seattle region, 29% did not have a dental checkup in the past year and in King County 30% of adults did not have a dental checkup.
+Among adults in the East region, 22% did not have a dental checkup in the past year.
+In the Seattle region, 29% of adults did not have a dental checkup in the past year, and in King County 30% of adults did not have a dental checkup.
 In Snohomish County, 31% of the population did not have a dental checkup in the past year.
 Young-adult males and low-income persons have higher rates of not receiving a dental checkup compared to the total population.